angusrtaylor/microsoft-bonsai-api/Python/samples/plastic-extrusion/README.md

 1. Create a new `.env` file in the root of the repo and add your workspace credentials.
 See `template_env` for an example.
 2. Test in local environment with `python main.py`
-2. Build a local Docker container with `docker build -t extrusion .`
+2. Build a local Docker container with `docker build -t extrusion_variable .`
-3. Run the local Docker container with `docker run --env-file .env extrusion`
+3. Run the local Docker container with `docker run --env-file .env extrusion_variable`

 You can now create and train a new brain with the Bonsai web interface or the CLI using the locally running simulator.